-Michelle Lewis, a senior at UNC Chapel Hill, faced this sticky situation her sophomore year.
+Michelle Lewis, HC's Senior Editor and a recend graduate of UNC Chapel Hill, faced this sticky situation her sophomore year.
 She applied for three summer journalism internships, but since she had heard about how hard it was to get an offer, she didn’t get her hopes up.

 “I interviewed for one position, and somehow during the interview when the editor was giving me a tour of the office, she started presenting me as ‘our new summer intern’ ...Even though I hadn't technically accepted the position,” says Michelle.

 But Michelle was so excited to get an internship offer that she didn’t bother correcting the editor—or letting her know that she had applied for internships elsewhere as well.
 This didn’t work out well when Michelle was offered both of the other positions that she had applied for, one of which was her dream internship.

 Making the Choice